 Known as an unscripted movement, The Fuse is an outreach initiative within the College of Applied Studies here at Wichita State University.
-Bobby Berry, Director of The Fuse, provides dynamic opportunities for students, faculty, staff, and community members to collaborate and positively impact people's lives.
-According to Asst.
-Professor Berry, "Each semester, my team and I plan to use The Fuse as an avenue in which students are provided opportunities to not only give back, but also to challenge themselves, as well."
+Dr. Bobby Berry, Director of The Fuse, provides dynamic opportunities for students, faculty, staff, and community members to collaborate and positively impact people's lives.
+According to Dr. Berry, "Each semester, my team and I plan to use The Fuse as an avenue in which students are provided opportunities to not only give back, but also to challenge themselves, as well."

-Berry discussed The Fuse's place in education by noting, "My vision is to lead the change for a purpose driven educational experience.
+Dr. Berry discussed The Fuse's place in education by noting, "My vision is to lead the change for a purpose driven educational experience.
 As the landscape of higher education continues to shift, there will always be a need for community engagement.
 My hope is through The Fuse we develop programming that prepares students to achieve their true passion, while providing the tools, opportunities, and options for individual growth."

 Want to learn more about who and what The Fuse is?
 Then, continue the adventure below!